Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions

 \section{Discussions and Future Directions}

-This section delves into an examination of the findings presented in this survey, focusing on the general challenges and limitations in the detection and handling of edge cases in \ac{ad}.
-Furthermore, we offer a comprehensive outlook on future directions and recommendations for advancing research and development in this critical area.
+This section delves into an examination of the findings presented in this survey, including the general challenges and limitations in the detection and handling of edge cases in \ac{ad}, and an outlook on future directions and recommendations for advancing research and development in this critical area.